isabella232/campaign-classic-learn.de-DE/help/control-panel-tutorials/control-panel-overview.md

 activity: use
 team: PM
 translation-type: tm+mt
-source-git-commit: 314a0aa471bdd5673fdbc1c99cfefd325ec268e4
+source-git-commit: ab7c8903a7eaa024abd8e658aee6c31f87f73f96
 workflow-type: tm+mt
-source-wordcount: '221'
+source-wordcount: '223'
-ht-degree: 100%
+ht-degree: 65%

 ---

-# [!UICONTROL Control Panel]
+# [!UICONTROL Übersicht über die Systemsteuerung]

 >[!NOTE]
 >
->Die Begriffe [!UICONTROL Whitelist] und [!UICONTROL Blacklist] wurden in der Dokumentation zu Adobe Campaign durch [!UICONTROL Zulassungsliste] und [!UICONTROL Blockierungsliste] ersetzt.
->Diese Begriffe können noch in der Produktoberfläche, in Optionsnamen, in internem Code sowie in den Anleitungsvideos vorkommen.
+>The terms ‘[!UICONTROL whitelist]’ and ‘[!UICONTROL blacklist]’ have been replaced by ‘[!UICONTROL allowlist]’ and ‘[!UICONTROL denylist]’ in the Adobe Campaign documentation.
+Diese Begriffe können noch in der Produktoberfläche, in Optionsnamen, in internem Code sowie in den Anleitungsvideos vorkommen.
 Sie werden in kommenden Control Panel-Versionen ersetzt.

-Mit dem [!UICONTROL Control Panel] können Adobe Campaign-Administratoren wichtige Kreativelemente überwachen und administrative Aufgaben ausführen, z.
-B. die Verwaltung von SFTP-Speicher durch die Instanz oder auf die [!UICONTROL Zulassungsliste] gesetzte IP-Adressen.
+The [!UICONTROL Control Panel] allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the [!DNL SFTP] storage by instance, managing [!DNL GPG] keys, or [!UICONTROL subdomains] and [!UICONTROL certificates].

 ## Zugreifen auf das [!UICONTROL Control Panel]